veikkos/omega-kernel/README.md

   * Restore is manual process
     * Copy `/SAVER-BACKUP` directory to a computer to avoid overwriting your backups
     * Copy selected backup file to `/SAVER` folder, remove number from the end
+  * Progress status localized in EN and ZH

 Use with your own risk!